fnaumenko/isChIP/README.md

 ```--bg-all <OFF|ON>```<br>
 In *test* mode turn off/on background generation for all chromosomes, whether or not they are presented in *template*.<br>
-Mapping one chromosome to the whole reference genome leads to the appearance of short local lacks of alignment,
+Mapping one or several few chromosomes to the whole reference genome leads to the appearance of short local lacks of alignment,
 ‘gaps’, corresponding to low mappability regions.
 This is true for all aligners.
 Generation background for all chromosomes eliminates this issue.<br>
 Note that this process is time consuming, and is justified only in case of using subsequent alignment,
 for example, for comparison with experimental FastQ, or to validate aligners.
-When validating peak detectors on one or some chromosomes, it is more advantageous to use a direct SAM output format (see ```-f|--format```).<br>
+When validating peak detectors on one or some chromosomes, it is more advantageous to use a direct SAM output.<br>
 The established option ```-c|--chr``` makes this option negligible.<br>
 In *control* mode is ignored.<br>
 Default: ```ON```